Creating Adaptive Graph-Guided Retrieval Copy

 AGR as a Two-Part System: Retrieval and Reasoning

-Dynamic Graph Retrieval: The system we've discussed that traverses the code graph
+Dynamic Graph Retrieval: The system that traverses the code graph

 Attention-Guided Reasoning: The cognitive engine that orchestrates memory traversal and structures patch generation